Frequently Asked Questions

 A. No, the CDC is closed when the university is closed, however the director's position is a 12 month position, so the office is staffed year round.

-A. The policy for inclement weather is outlined in the Parent (Family) Handbook, but basically if there is a threat of accumulating snow, tornadoes, or any other weather condition that would threaten the health and safety of the children and staff, the school will be closed.
+A. The policy for inclement weather is outlined in the Parent (Family) Handbook, if there is a threat of accumulating snow, tornadoes, or any other weather condition that would threaten the health and safety of the children and staff, the school will be closed.
 If the university closes due to weather, we will be closed.

 A. No, the CDC is a half-day program only and is a lab school.
 The children enrolled do not eat meals or nap at the facility.
 There is not a full day program offered.